top of page

 Socialisation is not about ticking boxes.
 It is about helping your puppy feel safe in their world.

 Slow, supported exposure builds confident dogs.
-Rushing, forcing or overwhelming experiences often lead to problems later on.
+Rushing, forcing, or overwhelming experiences often lead to problems later on.

-If you are unsure whether you are doing enough, or worried you might be doing too much, support early on can make all the difference.
+If you are unsure whether you are doing enough or worried you might be doing too much, support early on can make all the difference.
+If you’d like help guiding your puppy through this stage, feel free to get in touch: Contact Us.

 Comments